cs3110/textbook/src/chapters/basics/debugging.md

     want the bug to creep back into your code base.
 So keep track of that small test case by keeping it as part of your unit tests.
 That way, any time you make future changes, you will automatically be guarding against that same bug.
-Repeatedly running tests distilled from previous bugs is called *regression testing*.
+Repeatedly running tests distilled from previous bugs is a part of *regression testing*.

 ## Debugging in OCaml